 Under Section 83 of the Planning, Development and Infrastructure Act 2016, Council must establish an Assessment Panel.
 Together with the District Council of Grant, the District Council of Robe and the Wattle Range Council, the City of Mount Gambier have formed the Limestone Coast Southern Regional Assessment Panel (RAP).
 The membership of the panel must be comprised of not more than five members, all of whom are Independent (meaning that they are not Elected Members of the Council or Members of State Parliament).
 A person is appointed as a Panel Member for a term of two years, after which they are eligible to reapply.
 The RAP operates in accordance with its Terms of Reference and meeting procedures (refer to link below).

-The primary role of CAP is to determine whether or not to grant Development Plan Consent for development applications under the Development Act 1993.
-The CAP makes its decisions in accordance with the provision contained within the Mount Gambier (City) Development Plan.
-Council cannot influence or overturn any decision made by the CAP.
+The primary role of RAP is to determine whether or not to grant Development Plan Consent for development applications under the Planning, Development and Infrastructure Act 2016.
+The RAP makes its decisions in accordance with the provisions contained within the Planning and Design Code and the Council’s cannot influence or overturn any decision made by the RAP.

-Selection for membership to the CAP is based on:
+Selection for membership to the RAP is based on:

-The Council Assessment Panel meets on the third Thursday of each month at the City of Mount Gambier Council Chamber, 10 Watson Terrace Mount Gambier, commencing at 5:45pm (unless otherwise determined).
+The Regional Assessment Panel meets on the third Thursday of each month commencing at 5:00pm (unless otherwise determined).